ipipan/spacy-pl/README.md

 supervision: Łukasz Kobyliński

+## Licensing

+Both models are available on the GNU GPL 3.0 license, which allows for commercial use.

 ## Citing
 Ryszard Tuora and Łukasz Kobyliński, "Integrating Polish Language Tools and Resources in spaCy".
 In: Proceedings of PP-RAI'2019 Conference, 16-18.10.2019, Wrocław, Poland.